 What makes this film cut above your average crime story is how the lives of a gangster family and an ordinary woman become interlocked.
 Anna doesn’t know what she’s gotten herself into when she tries to track down the family of a teenage girl, who died in childbirth.
-The only thing she has to go on is a diary that the girl left behind, which is of huge importance to the Russians.
+The only thing she has to go on is a diary the girl left behind, which is of huge importance to the Russians.

 There’s a load of damaging evidence against the mobsters written in the diary, so they’re eager to get their hands on it.
-Anna soon learns of the lengths these people are willing to go to cover up anything that could potentially destroy their organisation.
+Anna soon learns of the lengths these people are willing to go to cover up anything that could destroy their organisation.
 All Anna cares about is finding a home for the baby, but the more she digs, the deeper she is embroiled in the dark, seething world of crime.

 Director: David Cronenberg